Wheaton College, B.A., MA, Ph.D.

 Dr. Mike Allen joined the faculty of RTS-Orlando in 2015 and serves as John Dyer Trimble Professor of Systematic Theology and Academic Dean of the Orlando campus.
 He teaches core courses related to systematic theology and historical theology.

 He grew up in both the South and in South Florida.
 He has been a Visiting Fellow of the Faculty of Divinity at the University of Cambridge.
 He previously taught at Knox Theological Seminary for five years, where he held the Kennedy Chair of Systematic Theology.
-He is a teaching elder in the Presbyterian Church in America and regularly preaches at his own congregation and throughout Florida.
+He is a teaching elder in the Presbyterian Church in America and serves as Theologian-in-Residence at NewCity Orlando PCA.

 Dr. Allen and his wife, Emily, have two sons, Jackson and Will.
 He enjoys playing and watching basketball, running, reading, and traveling.